Dark Side of Social Media and Stock Market

 Investors behave irrationally during this stage because they believe the bubble will continue to expand.
 The more significant fool theory, which refers to anyone who will always be interested in paying more for a holding than you did, is what some people refer to as.
 In the housing market, unqualified homebuyers were purchasing to generate enormous profits.

-Retail investors frequently lose all of their money during bubbles, and the housing bubble fall was no exception.
+Retail investors frequently lose their money during bubbles, and the housing bubble fall was no exception.
 Between 2006 and 2012, home prices nationwide dropped, leaving homeowners underwater, in debt, and with ruined credit.
 Prices tend to be discounted during a bust, just as they are at the pinnacle of a boom.

 Let us dive into what an actual bubble looks like a bit more.